murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/Tomb of Annihilation/Lore.md

 There are statues of Ubtao, depicted as a giant Chultan native with feathered wings and a T-rex head, across Chult.
 If you trace the maze on its stomach with your finger, you get a prize.

+The transportation portals around Chult are linked to Ubtao, but Artus Cimber told us that when he last checken - 100 years ago - they didn't work.

 ---
+### The Trickster Gods
+There are 9 Trickster Gods of Chult, each represented as one of its animals.
+An old folk tale describes enmity between four pairs of these Trickster Gods.
+- The **Zorbo** and **Almiraj** Trickster Gods don't like each other, something about a stew.
+- The **Kamadan** and **Grung** Trickster Gods don't like each other
+- The **Iblis** and **Froghemoth** Trickster Gods don't like each other
+- The **Su Monster** and **Jakuli** Trickster Gods don't like each other
+- The final Trickster God is **Unk the Flail Snail**, who is neutral and made Ubtao's eyes water.

+We know that the Su Monster Trickster God is called **Wongo**.
+We have a ring that proclaims its wearer his friend.

 ### Thard'har
 Chultan God of the Albino Dwarves, often depicted as a crocodile.